kalisio/vitepress-theme-kalisio/README.md

 yarn add -D https://github.com/kalisio/vitepress-theme-kalisio#<branch>
 ```

-### Using the theme
+## Enabling the theme

-To use the theme, import and re-export it from the custom theme entry:
+To enable the theme, import and re-export it from the custom theme entry:

 ```js
 // .vitepress/theme/index.js